 Choosing the right cuttings is really important when propagating a plant.
 Cuttings should be between 3-4 inches long.
 Always take your cuttings from areas of new growth on a plant.
 Make the cut just under some leaves, then strip the lower leaves back.
 Try six cuttings and you should have a few that successfully grow.

 Before you plant the cutting, dip the end in a rooting hormone which will encourage root growth.
-Make sure that you don't have too much powder on the end – tap any excess off lightly.
+Make sure that you don't have too much powder or gel on the end – tap any excess off lightly.

 Now plant your cuttings in the holes you've made.
 Cover them back up with enough soil to hold the cutting in place.